dlschwartz/2019cHIST630/schematron.markdown

 The following example helps make the difference between ODD and Schematron more clear.
 Here we see the pure ODD customization indicating that in the TEI document associated with this schema only the four listed elements may appear as children of \<p\>.
-This means that is the TEI for this project, these four elements may in one place or another appear as children of \<p\>.
+This means that in the TEI for this project, these four elements may in one place or another appear as children of \<p\>.
-In some contexts, however, all four are not allowed so Schematron can be used to set that rule.
+In some contexts, however, all four are not allowed so Schematron can be used to set that context-specific rule.
 ```
 <elementSpec ident="p" module="core" mode="change">
     <content>